 - Reside in and continue to call the Adirondack Park her home.

 Lynn is a full-time guide, itinerary planner and the trip coordinator for Adirondack Connections Guide Service.
 Born in Lake Placid, she is an Adirondack native pursuing the outdoor traditions of her father and grandfather.
 Lynn has a B.S. in Physical Education & Recreation and a M.S. in Education from St. Lawrence University.
 She taught Physical Education and coached for 20+ years in the Tupper Lake and Long Lake Central Schools before moving her classroom to the wilderness setting.
 The lessons learned through the experiences she offers have the potential to carry over into generations to come.
 Lynn is a NYS Licensed Guide (#4043) and is actively involved with the New York State Outdoor Guides Association (NYSOGA) were she has been a director since 2003.
+Lynn's years of experience and advanced training as a guiding professional has qualified her to be recognized as a NYSOGA Master Guide.
 She is an Adirondack 46er, a Northeast 111er, an Adirondack Mountain Club (ADK) member and acted as Long Lake Central School Outing Club Coordinator 2002-2005.
 In November 2002, Lynn partnered with the Adirondack Park Agency's Visitor Interpretive Center (VIC) at Newcomb and offered a variety of outdoor trips and workshops until the facility changed hands.
-She has also planned and lead multi-sport vacation trips for REI Adventures in Acadia National Park.
+She has also planned and led multi-sport vacation trips for REI Adventures in Acadia National Park.

 Lynn operates Adirondack Connections from her home on the northern flank of Mt.
 Morris (the mountain Big Tupper Ski Area is located on) south west of Tupper Lake.
 When opportunities arise, she partners with lodging facilities near her home and offers B & B accommodations for guests who desire such.
 The majority of the trips Lynn plans are organized and often begin from her home base location.
 She has a wealth of experience hiking, backpacking, camping, snowshoeing, cross-country skiing, winter camping, paddling and trip leading, throughout the Adirondacks, Shenandoah & Acadia National Parks and the White Mountains, which she brings to her wilderness excursions.